The WordPress 7.1 roadmap

 Here is the hard number.
 Beta 1 is planned for 15 July, and release is 19 August.
 That is under four weeks to lock down a roadmap this large.
 McCarthy inherits an ambitious list and a short runway, and the realistic outcome is that some items ship, some slip to 7.2, and some arrive behind feature flags in a partial state.
 That is not a criticism of the release lead, it is the structural reality of a fixed date set to coincide with WordCamp US.

 For site owners the practical takeaway is to treat the roadmap as intent, not a guarantee.
-Plan around the high-confidence items, responsive styling, React 19, the Classic block clock, and watch the medium-confidence ones rather than building plans on them.
+Plan around the high-confidence items, responsive styling and React 19, and watch the medium-confidence ones (Guidelines, the admin-redesign theming groundwork) rather than building plans on them.
 Do not promise a client a feature that is still carrying “big, open strategy questions” six weeks before release.

 #What to do before 19 August